-After You See Your Doctor, Consult With a Car Accident Attorney
+After You See Your Doctor, Consult With A Car Accident Attorney

 A personal injury lawyer can help you put together your claim and negotiate a fair settlement with the insurance company.
 Even if your back pain did not present itself right away following the accident, an attorney could help you establish a causal connection with the wreck.

-Depending on the circumstances of your accident and the severity of your injuries, your settlement may include any or all of the following:
+Depending on the circumstances of your accident and the severity of your injuries, your settlement may include any or all the following: